Bouldering Gyms | The Very Best Bouldering Gyms In The UK New

 Hackney Wick Boulder Project

 If there is one climbing centre on this list of the best bouldering gyms (UK) that places community above all else, then it surely has to be Hackney Wick Boulder Project.
-Even the name of this venue, preferring project over “climbing wall” or “climbing centre,” appears to suggest that the social aspect of climbing is at the forefront of their mind.
+Even the name of this venue, preferring project over “bouldering wall” or “climbing centre,” appears to suggest that the social aspect of climbing is at the forefront of their mind.
 However, that is not to suggest that Hackney Wick Boulder Project falls short in terms of climbing.
 In fact, our London based students said that the small, close knit feel of this facility is part of its appeal, combining familiar faces with newly set routes and ever-changing challenges.

 “At Hackney Wick Boulder Project we feel putting our passion into a few things is better than trying to spread it across everything.
 We believe in our core product of Climbing, Music, Coffee and Community, and our customers often comment on the friendliness of the staff, the atmosphere created with carefully curated playlists and the excellent route-setting.